CringleySDays/Initialising-TypeScript/README.md

 # TypeScript-Typing

-This is a public repo to make things easier when installing modules and getting necessary tools configured for starting new TypeScript projects.
+This is a repository to make things easier when installing modules and getting necessary tools configured for starting new TypeScript projects.